12/1/2025

-Budgeting Strategies for Leaders: Using Title II Funding To Drive Literacy Success
+How Can My District Pay for Professional Learning?
+Using Title II Funding to Drive Literacy Success

 Key Takeaways

-A deep understanding of evidence-based practices equips teachers to differentiate instruction, support Emergent Bilingual students, and improve reading for all grade levels.
+A deep understanding of evidence-based practices prepares teachers to differentiate instruction, support multilingual learners, and improve reading for all grade levels.

 You can use Title II funding to support your district initiatives.
-Read on for two important takeaways:
+Read on for:

 Clear solutions to ensure district leaders maximize all available funding